sindresorhus/Defaults/migration.md

 Before v4.X, `Defaults` will store array/dictionary as a json string.
 After v5.X, `Defaults` will store it as a native array/dictionary with native supported elements.

-Before all, your code should be like this
+Before migration, your code should be like this
 ```swift
 extension Defaults.Keys {
 	static let arrayString = Defaults.Key<[String]?>("arrayString")